 It is likely that D. valens would be introduced with some of the fungi and bacteria it vectors in its current range, but it is also very likely that it would begin to vector other pathogens already present in the UK given it is vectoring new fungal species in China (Lu et al., 2008a; Lu et al., 2008b; Taerum et al., 2013).
+However, it's likely that native fungi already have competent vectors present, and the additional impact of D. valens is unlikely to be high.
 One fungus, L. procerum, (implicated in the higher impacts seen in China) is already present in the UK.
 However, the strains present in China do appear to be different from strains present in either North America or Europe (Lu et al., 2010).
 There is therefore a risk that D. valens from China may be introduced with the more pathogenic strain of the fungus, and it is possible this may lead to impacts on UK Pinus.